saecki/zig-grep/paper/paper.typ

 The compiler is a single executable named `zig`, it includes a build system which can be configured in a `build.zig`, which is written in Zig @ziglang_buildsystem.
 The toolchain itself is also a C/C++ compiler which allows Zig code to directly interoperate with existing C/C++ code. @ziglang

-To start a new project inside an existing directory running `zig init-exe` will generate the main source file `src/main.zig` and the build configuration `build.zig`.
+To create a new project inside the current directory, run `zig init-exe`.
+This will generate the main source file `src/main.zig` and the build configuration `build.zig`.
 The program can then be built and executed by running `zig build run`. @ziglang_getting_started

 The Zig community also provides a language server named `zls` @zls, which worked right away after setting it up in `neovim` @neovim.
 There were some issues with type inference, and completion of member functions of generic types.
 In some cases `zls` would report no errors when the Zig compiler would.